RainingSea/cese/project/website/SocialShare/ce/ce_2/prd.md

    - The system shall provide a Registration Page where users can register for an account by entering a username and password.

 2. **User Login**
-   - The system shall provide a Login Page where users can log in to their account by entering a username and password.
+   - The system shall provide a Login Page where users can log in to their account by entering their username and password.

 3. **Profile Management**
    - The system shall allow users to create and update their profile, including their bio and personal information.